effectai/effect-network/docs/proposals.md

 the dashboard for discussion by other members but it can't yet be voted on.
 You can collect feedback and make adjustments for as long as is necessary.
-As soon as you're happy with your proposal you can assign it to the next cycle and wait for that to start voting.
+As soon as you're happy with your proposal you can assign it to the next cycle and wait for the voting to start.

 So what types of things can you propose?
 The most useful are requests for funding to get a task done.
 After such a funding proposal is approved the